Next.js Course: Understanding the Next.js App Router file conventions

 See the example below - where we navigate between pages and see the loading state in action:

-• I added a tasks page to the app/tasks directory
+directory - I added a fake loading delay to the

 Error States